|

 Once you have scored the tile, get to hand a chopping board (or similar) and a piece of thin wire.
 Place the piece of wire onto the board in a perfectly straight line, it is better to attach the wire to the board if you are making a lot of cuts.

 Position the tile face up onto the board, lining up the wire with the score mark at the top and bottom of the tile.
-Once positioned correctly, apply pressure to both edges of the tile at the same time.

 The tile should break along the score mark leaving a clean cut.